 Whilst it's important to have fun, it's essential to ensure nights out are a safe and positive experience.

-Throughout Freshers' 2021, Swansea University Students' Union created a ‘Safe Night Out Scheme'.
-This scheme worked with our societies and sports teams to provide a presence around our clubs throughout the night: providing directions, support, and ensuring our students got home safely.
+Throughout Freshers', Swansea University Students' Union operate a ‘Safe Night Out Scheme'.
+This scheme works with our societies and sports teams to provide a presence around our clubs throughout the night: providing directions, support, and ensuring our students get home safely.

-Working closely with the Police and St Johns Ambulance, this scheme ensured our students felt safe while enjoying making new friends and memories.
+Working closely with the Police and St Johns Ambulance, this scheme ensures our students feel safe while enjoying making new friends and memories.

-The Students Union also provided shuttle busses throughout the night to ensure everyone had a safe and reliable way of getting back to our campuses after their night out.Find out more with our tips and advice for nights out
+The Students Union also provide shuttle busses throughout the night to ensure everyone has a safe and reliable way of getting back to our campuses after their night out.Find out more with our tips and advice for nights out

 As soon as you arrive in Swansea you can't miss the 8km stretch of beach - the longest beach in Swansea, Swansea Bay.